Social media marketing is no longer optional for small businesses in 2023.

 If you’re a small business owner not quite convinced you need to use social media to improve your business, you’ll benefit tremendously from reading this guide.

-If you are currently using social media to market your small business but not seeing the results you hoped for, I’ll steer you toward the path to success.
+If you are currently using social media to market your small business but not seeing the results you hoped for, we’ll steer you toward the path to success.

-Follow the marketing tips and strategies I’ve outlined in this guide, and you’ll set yourself up for sustainable growth today and in the future.
+So, follow the marketing tips and strategies we’ve outlined in this guide, and you’ll set yourself up for sustainable growth today and in the future.

 Create profiles on multiple platforms